cloudmaven/documentation/pages/azcs/azcs_smart_cities.md

 keywords: Azure, smart_cities, water, crisis
 last_updated: September 30, 2017
 tags: [Azure,data_visualization,analytics, platform, IoT, systems,networks]
 summary: "Water shortages in Bangalore are being solved by Azure.
-Using services from Microsoft’s Azure, the project harnesses the power of the cloud to collect and process data from the network of IoT sensors."
+Using services from Microsoft's Azure, the project harnesses the power of the cloud to collect and process data from the network of IoT sensors."
 sidebar: mydoc_sidebar
 permalink: azcs_smart_cities.html
 folder: azcs